section-engineering-education/engineering-education/content/articles/build-a-twitch-chatbot-in-nodejs/index.md

 Just visit it and we shall do the following:

-- Create a new account and log in
+- Create a new account and log in.
 - Add a destination to your stream.
 You can add more than one destination.
-We shall add Twitch.
+Here, we add Twitch.
 - Verify the account you want to stream to.
-- Click on 'Create a broadcast' and select the destination of broadcast and input the broadcast name.
+- Click on 'Create a broadcast', Select the destination of broadcast, and input the broadcast name.
 - Input your name to be displayed.
-Choose whether you will use your microphone or camera during the stream or not.
-Now click on 'Enter Studio'.
+Choose whether you will use your microphone or camera during the stream.
+Now, click on 'Enter Studio'.
 Select yourself as part of the stream.
-- Click on 'Go live' to start the online stream to your viewers.
+- Click on 'Go live' to start the online stream.
 - On another tab, open up Twitch and access your account.
-Navigate over to the channel tab and see what you are streaming to your viewers from there.
+Navigate over to the channel tab and see what you are streaming to your viewers.
 You can see the chats and also explore additional features.

 ![streamyard](/engineering-education/build-a-twitch-chatbot-in-nodejs/streamyard.png)
+*Streamyard for streaming*

-### Obtain Bot OAuth key
+### Obtain bot OAuth key
-There are two ways in which our bot could access a channel.
-These are:
+There are two ways in which our bot could access a channel:

 - ***Anonymously:*** Here, the identity (username and password) is not required or specified.
-It is advantageous in some cases where one does not want to be known to be tracking or watching the chats.
-It limits one in that you can only view but not reply or participate in any chats.
+It is advantageous in some cases where one will not be tracked.
+It limits one only to view, but no reply or participate in the chats.
 - ***OAuth token authorization:*** Here, the bot identity is required.
 It allows the bot to actively monitor and participate in the chats.

 We shall handle both of these cases.
-Let's obtain an OAuth token which we shall use later on in our project.
+Let's obtain an OAuth token that we shall use later on in our project.

 You can obtain one from [https://twitchapps.com/tmi/](https://twitchapps.com/tmi/) which I think is an easy way.
 You can also obtain it from [https://twitchtokengenerator.com/](https://twitchtokengenerator.com/).
 Make sure that this key is safe for **security reasons**.